-Several initiatives were taken in 2020 to further strengthen internal procedures and controls related to compliance.
-These include initiating a review of the business ethics and compliance reporting, monitoring and review framework.
-There were also further developments in the Fraud Prevention System, including adjustment to existing controls in financial processes.
-Corporate- wide projects focusing on fraud prevention were executed and strengthened controls will be implemented in 2021.
+Several initiatives were taken in 2021 to further strengthen internal procedures and controls related to compliance.
+There were also further developments in the Fraud Prevention System, including adjustments to existing controls in financial processes.
+Corporate-wide projects on fraud prevention were executed and reinforced controls will be implemented in 2022 as a part of continued development of the Finance and Fraud Analytics tool.